What to know about 5G cell service, how it affects you, planes and diplomacy - NewsBreak

 What to know about 5G cell service, how it affects you, planes and diplomacy

-The Federal Aviation Administration has named 50 U.S. airports — including Kansas City, New York, Los Angeles, Chicago, Las Vegas, Dallas, Philadelphia and more — that will be used as “buffer zones” when wireless carriers roll out their 5G C-Band services on Jan.
+( NewsNation Now ) — The Federal Aviation Administration has named 50 U.S. airports, including New York, Los Angeles, Chicago, Las Vegas, Dallas, Philadelphia, Seattle, and Miami, that will be used as “buffer zones” when wireless carriers roll out their 5G C-Band services on Jan.
 19.

 AT&T and Verizon agreed last week to delay the rollout of 5G, the next-generation wireless technology, near the airports over concerns the technology could interfere with aircraft safety systems.